ballerina-platform/ballerina-lang/docs/style_guide/definitions.md

   }
   ```

-## Global Variable Definition
+## Global variable definition

-* When defining type definition there should be only single spaces around pipe operator `|`.
+* When defining type definition, keep only single spaces around pipe operator `|`.

+  Example,
   ```ballerina
   type method "POST" | "GET" | "PUT";
   ```

-## Object Definition
+## Object definition

-* Field definitions, each should block-indent on their own line.
+* Block indent each field definition in their own line.
-* Function definitions, which are defined in the object, should block-indent.
+* Also, block indent \function definitions, which are defined in the object.
-* Function definitions in object definition should follow [function formatting guidelines](#function-definition) for
+* For parameter, return type, and function body formatting, of function definitions in the object definition, follow [function formatting guidelines](#function-definition).

-  parameter, return type and function body formatting.
+  Example,
   ```ballerina
   type Person object {
       // Object field definitions.